nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 taxize_options(ncbi_sleep = 0.8)
 # A function to retrieve NCBI taxonomy id for a given taxonomy name
 get_ncbi_ids <- function(taxonomy, target_region){

-  # taxonomy [STRING] - taxonomy name to search for it's NCBI ID
-  # target [STRING]  - amplicon target region analyzed. options are "16S", "18S" or "ITS"

   if(target_region == "ITS"){
     search_string <- "fungi"